 Cloud-native solutions allow you to pay for what you need

 Cloud-native solutions introduce another major shift that further differentiates the cost of technology from the business investment in software licensing.
-In a SaaS delivery model, Cloud computing and the need to keep a platform secure, scalable, available, and resilient is a cost that should be roughly equivalent to a client’s traditional hardware, software, and resource support costs.
-However, business investment in software licensing transitions from a metric-based license model, like users, to a “meter” based consumption model for business services and outcomes that fluctuate up or down over time based on the changing needs.
-The key benefit of this “metered” approach to business service consumption is that it allows CFOs to reduce spending in the aggregate and take advantage of enterprise technology investments targeting core functionality.
-The unit cost for each business service may be marginally higher, but since clients only pay for the services they need, net costs are lower.
+In a SaaS delivery model, cloud computing and the need to keep a platform secure, scalable, available and resilient are costs that should be roughly equivalent to a client’s traditional hardware, software and resource support costs.
+However, business investment in software licensing transitions from a metric-based license model, like users, to a “meter”-based consumption model for business services and outcomes that fluctuate up or down over time based on the changing needs.
+The key benefit of this metered approach to business service consumption is that it allows CFOs to reduce spending in the aggregate and take advantage of enterprise technology investments targeting core functionality.
+While the unit cost for individual business services may be marginally higher, clients only pay for what they use, keeping net costs lower overall.

 Cloud offers the flexibility to evolve